RWTH-OS/eduOS-rs/README.md

 ## Introduction

 eduOS-rs is a Unix-like operating system based on a monolithic architecture for educational purposes.
-It is developed for the course [Operating Systems][acsos] at RWTH Aachen University and includes a modified hypervisor that simplifies the boot process to increase the intelligibility of the OS. eduOS-rs is derived from following tutorials and software distributions:
+It is developed for the course [Operating Systems][acsos] at RWTH Aachen University. eduOS-rs is derived from following tutorials and software distributions:

 1. Philipp Oppermann's [excellent series of blog posts][opp].